RedBeret/MontLuxeWatch-ReactFlaskEcommerce/README.md

 { python seed.py && echo "Seeding successful"; } || echo "Seeding failed"
 ```

-These commands will initialize the database, perform migrations, upgrade the database to the latest version, and seed it with initial data.
+These commands will initialize the database, perform migrations, upgrade to the latest version, and seed it with initial data.
+After this you should see it on your http://localhost:3000/ enjoy! ☺️

----